 If you have non-U.S. academic records for post-secondary work, please review our international applicant requirements as they might apply to you.

 4. Official copy of your high school transcripts (if necessary)

 If you have completed fewer than 30 semester or 45 quarter hours at the time of application, your institution must submit an official copy of your high school transcripts listing all courses you have completed.
+All high school transcripts must be the most updated versions available.
+If you have previously submitted in-progress transcripts for a prior application, you must submit your final transcript by the appropriate deadline.
 AP/IB credits and placement tests cannot be used towards the overall 30 semester hours or 45 quarter hours.
 All official transcripts are required by the application deadline for review.

 Students who would like to receive credit toward their degree for successfully completing Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations, or certain other standard exams, must submit those official scores upon receiving an offer of admission.